actsasbuffoon/Typekit-In-Situ/README.md

 TIS just lets you see a more realistic preview of a font.
 When first looking at the font previews on Typekit, I thought a lot of the fonts looked rather boring.
 Then I went to the gallery section and I was floored.
 The examples were gorgeous, especially the ones using fonts that I had specifically written off as boring not 30 seconds before.
 The font didn't change, but its context did.

-Fonts are rarely beautify in isolation, you have to see them in a real page.
+Fonts are rarely beautiful in isolation, you have to see them in a real page.
 Typography is more than just a font, it has to do with cadence, layout, contrast, etc. An editable textarea is like seeing a mountain lion at a zoo, TIS hopes to be like coming face to face with a mountain lion in the jungle.

 ### I made an awesome template.
 Would you like to add it to the official repo?